-Satellite images and tracking maps of Category 3 Major Hurricane Epsilon 2020, October 16 - 26.
+Satellite images, weather maps and tracks of Category 3 Major Hurricane Epsilon 2020, October 16 - 26.
 Max wind speed 115mph.

 Recent satellite-derived wind data indicate that Epsilon no longer has the structure of a tropical cyclone.
 The low-level circulation is stretched out along a north-south axis, with an area of lighter winds noted near and north of the ill-defined center.
 Furthermore, infrared cloud tops have warmed over the past several hours as convection wanes near the center.
 Therefore, Epsilon has been declared a post-tropical cyclone, and this will be the last NHC advisory for the system.